maksimmerkulov/head-first-java-2nd-edition/README.md

 - 📄 Exercises from the book:
     - Page 206 — Polymorphism in action
     - Page 207 — Uh-oh, now we need to keep Cats, too
+    - Page 209 — So what’s in this ultra-super-megaclass Object?

 ![Chapter 8](images/chapter-08.png)